 What is Format Painter?

-Format Painter is a feature in Microsoft Word that allows you to copy the formatting of one section of your text and apply it to other sections.
+Format Painter is a feature in Microsoft Word that lets you copy the formatting of one section of your text and apply it to other sections.
 The effect applies to the font type, size, color, and other text properties.
 It streamlines the formatting process, saving you time and effort and ensuring uniformity throughout your document.

 Why Use Format Painter?